Schematron/schematron-exist/README.md

 XQuery library module to use ISO Schematron in [eXist](http://exist-db.org/).
 This module uses the standard Schematron implementation from https://code.google.com/p/schematron/.
 This module is a port of [schematron-basex](https://github.com/Schematron/schematron-basex) to eXist.

+> :warning: This module relies on the ["skeleton" Schematron](https://github.com/Schematron/schematron) implementation, which is no longer maintained.
+Please consider using [SchXslt](https://github.com/schxslt/schxslt) instead.

 ## Usage

 Install the module in the way described in the eXist documentation.
 Go to the Dashboard and open the Package Manager.
 Click the add a package button, and then upload schematron-exist-1.1.xar.